ctb/twill-legacy/docs/other.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For those who want to use Python-based toolkits to test their Web
 apps, there are many great options.
-Here are the ones I know
+Here are some of them:
-about:

 PBP_ was very similar to twill -- twill was initially based on it --
 but the project seems to be defunct now.